My favorite Free Java Programming Courses to learn in 2021

-Link to join Course for FREE — Java for Absolute Beginners
+Here is the link to join this course for FREE — Java for Absolute Beginners

-There is no doubt that IntelliJIDEA is quickly winning the war against Eclipse to replace it as the most popular Java IDEs, but it still a very good IDE to start with.
+There is no doubt that IntelliJIDEA has won the war against Eclipse to replace it as the most popular Java IDEs, but it still a very good IDE to start with.
 It’s FREE and you don’t need to pay a license fee, which is required for the full edition of IntelliJIDEA.

-Link to Join the course — Eclipse IDE for Beginners
+Here is the link to join this free course — Eclipse IDE for Beginners

 8. Java 9 New Features In Simple Way — Overview